-- 1. If there are any circumstances that exclude the participation of a judge, juror, prosecutor, investigator, secretary of the court session, defence counsel, a coordinator of a witness and a victim, interpreter or expert, he/she shall immediately declare about self-recusal. - 2.
-An investigator shall declare about self-recusal to the prosecutor conducting procedural guidance, a prosecutor shall declare about self-recusal to a superior prosecutor, and during the court hearing, to the court. - 3.
-A judge shall declare about self-recusal to the chairperson of the court. - 4.
-A defence counsel, a coordinator of a witness and a victim, an interpreter, an expert shall declare about self-recusal to a prosecutor, while during the court hearing, the above persons and the secretary of the court session shall declare about self-recusal in the court. - 5.
-A declaration of self-recusal shall be substantiated. - 6.
-Professional incompetence of an expert shall serve as grounds for his/her self-recusal.
+1. If there are any circumstances that exclude the participation of a judge, a juror, a prosecutor, an investigator, a secretary of the court session, a defence lawyer, a coordinator of a witness and a victim, an interpreter or an expert, he/she shall immediately declare about self-recusal.

+2. An investigator shall declare about self-recusal to the prosecutor conducting procedural guidance, a prosecutor shall declare about self-recusal to a superior prosecutor, and during the court hearing, to the court.

+3. A judge shall declare about self-recusal to the chairperson of the court.

+4. A defence lawyer, a coordinator of a witness and a victim, an interpreter, an expert shall declare about self-recusal to a prosecutor, while during the court hearing, the above persons and the secretary of the court session shall declare about self-recusal in the court.

+5. A declaration of self-recusal shall be substantiated.

+6. Professional incompetence of an expert shall serve as grounds for his/her self-recusal.